jbsohn/liblokey/README.md

 ### 🧍 About Our Integration

 We really didn’t want to write another POKEY emulator — the Atari800 team already did it right.
 Instead, `libLOKEY` uses the original POKEY sound emulation code from the Atari800 project, with only minimal changes required to support embedded platforms like the RP2040.

 #### ⚠️ Fork Notice (Embedded Use Only)

 To support real-time playback on constrained hardware (like the Raspberry Pi Pico), we made a **small, isolated fork** of the Atari800 sound code — specifically based on an **older upstream commit (`ec0fecda647a210e25b6cb77def602bce7676fb3`) that still included static FIR filter infrastructure**.
 While we adapted it slightly to suit embedded constraints, the core logic (including filter design, poly builds, and POKEY state handling) remains almost entirely the work of the **original Atari800 developers**.

 Startup performance on embedded platforms was a major reason for this fork.
-On the Raspberry Pi Pico, the original filter generation code took approximately **3–5 seconds** to complete at boot — unacceptable for real-time applications.
+On the Raspberry Pi Pico, the original filter generation code took over  **3 seconds** to complete at boot — unacceptable for real-time applications.
 By re-enabling and adapting the precomputed FIR filter path from an earlier Atari800 commit, startup is now **virtually instant**.

 Key points:

 - The embedded fork disables runtime FIR filter generation for instant startup
 - All other behavior is preserved exactly as in upstream

+## 🕹️ ProSystem 7800 Pokey Import

+In addition to the Atari800-based core, this project now includes a ported/forked version of the **OpenEmu ProSystem 7800 Pokey emulation code**.
+You’ll find it in the `external/prosystem_pokey` directory.

+- **Why include it?**
+    - The ProSystem Pokey code is compact, integer-based, and easier to adapt for embedded use.
+    - It’s useful for comparison, alternative builds, or exploring differences between emulation engines.

+---

 ## 📜 Licensing